 Documentation and Other Requirements When Driving

-When you are driving any vehicle in Spain, it is very important that you carry all of your documentation with you.
-Make sure you have your insurance, logbook, MOT certificate, passport and make sure your road tax is valid.
+When you are driving any vehicle in Spain, you must carry all of your documentation with you.
+Make sure you have your insurance, logbook, MOT certificate, and passport, and make sure your road tax is valid.

 The Spanish police are hot on this kind of thing and not having them with you will not go in your favour.

-You will also need to have other items in your vehicle such as jack, warning triangles, spare tyre, fluorescent jacket and spare glasses if you use them to drive.
+You will also need to have other items in your vehicle such as a jack, warning triangles, a spare tyre, a fluorescent jacket, and spare glasses if you use them to drive.
 This is a legal requirement in Spain.

 Private Health Insurance for Expats